aiuta-com/docs/docs/sdk/developer/configuration/features/try-on.md

 2. Title text displayed in the fit disclaimer message.
 3. Detailed description text explaining the fit disclaimer information.
 4. Label text for the button that dismisses the fit disclaimer.
+5. Defines the text style for the fit diclaimer label text.